Non-commutative space engine: a boost to thermodynamic processes: Otto cycle with coupled harmonic oscillator

 \subsection{In non-commutative phase space}

 In the case of commutative space, the coupled oscillators as the working substances result in a constant efficiency with respect to the coupling strength of the system.
 Now here, we will analyze how the change in the phase space affects the thermodynamic process.
 The Hamiltonian of the two harmonic oscillators coupled with each other in the NC phase space is described in Eq.~\eqref{b7}.
-Following the same methodology as used in the case of commutative space we will analyze the quantum Otto cycle in the NC phase space.
+Following the same methodology as used in the case of commutative space, we will analyze the quantum Otto cycle in the NC phase space.
+We have considered even in NC space that the working medium will evolve to a Gibbs state when coupled to a heat bath similar to the previous analysis in this direction~\cite{girotti}.
+We have followed this throughout our analysis.

 Similar to the case in commutative space, the Hamiltonian changes its initial value from $H^{(1)}$ to $H^{(2)}$ during the first adiabatic process.
-The change in the Hamiltonian is due to the change in the eigenfrequency of the oscillators from $\omega_1$ to $\omega_2$.
+The change in the Hamiltonian is due to the change in the eigen frequency of the oscillators from $\omega_1$ to $\omega_2$.
 It goes back to its respective initial values after the second adiabatic process of the cycle.
 So, the work done is a function of the frequency of the oscillators, the coupling strength of the two oscillators and the NC parameter of the phase space.
 For our analysis, the frequency of the two oscillators is considered to be the same throughout.
 We take care of the fact that there is no cross over of the energy levels of the Hamiltonian which ultimately satisfies the quantum adiabatic theorem in the NC phase space.
 The net amount of heat absorbed is given as

-The total work done of the Otto cycle is define as $W = W_1 + W_2$.
-So, the work done for the Otto cycle with coupled HO as the working medium in NC space is expressed as
+The total work done by the Otto cycle is define as $W = W_1 + W_2$.
+So, the work done by the Otto cycle with coupled HO as the working medium in NC space is expressed as

-The efficiency of the coupled system is defined as the ratio of total work over the total heat absorbed by this system during the execution of the process.
+The efficiency of the coupled system is defined as the ratio of total work done over the total heat absorbed by the system during the execution of the process.
 It is described as